Operation Source

 Operation Source was a series of attacks to neutralise the heavy German warships – Tirpitz, Scharnhorst, and Lützow – based in northern Norway, using X-class midget submarines.

 The attacks took place in September 1943 at Kåfjord and succeeded in keeping Tirpitz out of action for at least six months.

-The concept for the attack was developed by Commander Cromwell-Varley, with support of Max Horton, Flag Officer Submarines, and Prime Minister Winston Churchill.
+Background

 On September 12, 1943, in conditions of low clouds and rain, Soviet pilot Leonid Elkin found the Tirpitz anchorage in Altenfjord, descended under the edge of the clouds and passed above it three times under heavy anti-aircraft fire at an altitude of 50 meters, achieving high-quality photography of the target.
 The resulting photographs were immediately transferred to the British Admiralty, which, based on them, prepared a new operation.

+The concept for the attack was developed by Commander Cromwell-Varley, with support of Max Horton, Flag Officer Submarines, and Prime Minister Winston Churchill.

 The operation was directed from Royal Navy shore establishment HMS Varbel, located in Port Bannatyne on the Isle of Bute.
 Varbel (named after Commanders Varley and Bell, designers of the X-Craft prototype) was the headquarters for the 12th Submarine Flotilla (midget submarines).
 It had been the Kyles Hydropathic Hotel, a luxury 88-bedroom hotel, and had been requisitioned by the Admiralty to serve as the flotilla's headquarters.
 All X-craft training and preparation for X-craft attacks was co-ordinated from Varbel.

 Intelligence contributing to the attack on Tirpitz was collected and sent to the Royal Navy by the Norwegian resistance, especially brothers Torbjørn Johansen and Einar Johansen.